Minibeast/docs.amyy.me/docs/development/git.rst

 UPDATE: This probably isn't needed in actuality, the repository can probably just exist without a ``.git`` folder.
-Keeping this listed as its the current set up for the Docs repository.
+Keeping this listed as it's the current set up for the Docs repository.